jakubboucek/php-composer-consistency/README.md

     ->validate();
 ```

-In Froze mode is vendor consistenty checked only once, then is state saved to temp directory and
+In Froze mode is vendor consistency checked only once, then is state saved to the temp directory and no more checks are
-no more checks are performed until is temp directory purged.
-Difference
+performed until is temp directory purged.
+The difference between `cache` and `froze` behavior is `cache` mode is
+checking files if is not modified and `froze` does don't do it.